MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/customize-or-create-a-new-sensitive-information-type.md

 Email addresses are considered sensitive information related to data subjects.
 This is a simple example to demonstrate how Content Search can help.

 KQL and keywords can’t be used together.
-Use these tools separately to hone your query and determine keywords that might be useful in sensitive data types.
+Use these tools separately to hone your query and determine keywords that might be useful in sensitive information types.

 ### KQL query